Ogden Nash: Poetic style

 Nash was best known for surprising, pun-like rhymes, sometimes with words deliberately misspelled for comic effect, as in his retort to Dorothy Parker's humorous dictum, "Men seldom make passes / At girls who wear glasses":

 In this example, the word "nectacled" sounds like the phrase "neck tickled" when rhymed with the previous line.

 Sometimes the words rhyme by mispronunciation rather than misspelling, as in:

 Another typical example of rhyming by combining words occurs in "The Adventures of Isabel", when Isabel confronts a witch who threatens to turn her into a toad:

-Nash often wrote in an exaggerated verse form with pairs of lines that rhyme, but are of dissimilar length and irregular meter:
+Nash often wrote in an exaggerated verse form, with pairs of lines that rhyme, but are of dissimilar length and irregular meter:

 Nash's poetry was often a playful twist of an old saying or poem.
-For one example, in a twist on Joyce Kilmer's poem "Trees" (1913), which contains "I think that I shall never see / a poem lovely as a tree"; Nash adds, "Indeed, unless the billboards fall / I'll never see a tree at all."
+For one example, in a twist on Joyce Kilmer's poem "Trees" (1913) – which contains the lines "I think that I shall never see / a poem lovely as a tree" – Nash adds: "Indeed, unless the billboards fall / I'll never see a tree at all."

 Other poems

 Nash, a baseball fan, wrote a poem titled "Line-Up for Yesterday", an alphabetical poem listing baseball immortals.
-Published in Sport in January 1949, the poem pays tribute to highly respected baseball players and to his own fandom, in alphabetical order.
+Published in Sport magazine in January 1949, the poem pays tribute to highly respected baseball players and to his own fandom, in alphabetical order.
 Lines include:

 Nash wrote humorous poems for each movement of the Camille Saint-Saëns orchestral suite The Carnival of the Animals, which are sometimes recited when the work is performed.
 The original recording of this version was made by Columbia Records in the 1940s, with Noël Coward reciting the poems and Andre Kostelanetz conducting the orchestra.

 He wrote a humorous poem about the IRS and income tax titled Song for the Saddest Ides, a reference to March 15, the ides of March, when federal taxes were due at the time.
-It was later set to music and performed by the IRS Chorale until its composer/conductor's later retirement.

 Many of his poems, reflecting the times in which they were written, presented stereotypes of different nationalities.
 For example, in "Genealogical Reflections" he writes:

 In "The Japanese", published in 1938, Nash presents an allegory for the expansionist policies of the Empire of Japan:

 He published some poems for children, including "The Adventures of Isabel", which begins: